ericmuench/DJSets-for-Web/README.md

 | Export Setlist as a `m3u`-File|✔️|❌|
 | Autogenerate Setlists|✔️|❌|

-## Further Notes
+## Very important Notes !!
-As this Project was created in Kontext of a Study-Thesis, it is completely in German.
+- As this Project was created in Kontext of a Study-Thesis, it is completely in German.
+- For storing data, this Project uses the local broweser cache as there is no backend-implementation.
+Please make sure to set your browser to not clear the cache of this App, otherwise Application-data is lost after closing the App.
+Alternatively, you can create a JSON-backup regulary using the export/import feature.